Proton

 Best practices for online security

 As cybersecurity threats become more sophisticated and common, it’s important to reassess security practices and the role security questions play in our defense against such attacks.
-Here are two ways you can enhance your online security right now:
+Here are three ways you can enhance your online security right now:

 Put your privacy first